awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 **Example 4: Allow a partner to publish messages to a particular topic**
 You can use an Amazon SNS policy or an IAM policy to allow a partner to publish to a specific topic\.
 If your partner has an AWS account, it might be easier to use an Amazon SNS policy\.
 However, anyone in the partner's company who possesses the AWS security credentials could publish messages to the topic\.
 This example assumes that you want to limit access to a particular person \(or application\)\.
 To do this you need to treat the partner like a user within your own company, and use a IAM policy instead of an Amazon SNS policy\.
 For this example, we create a group called WidgetCo that represents the partner company; we create a user for the specific person \(or application\) at the partner company who needs access; and then we put the user in the group\.
-We then attach a policy that gives the group `Publish` access on the specific topic named *WidgetPartnerTopic*\.
+We then attach a policy that grants the group `Publish` access on the specific topic named *WidgetPartnerTopic*\.
 We also want to prevent the WidgetCo group from doing anything else with topics, so we add a statement that denies permission to any Amazon SNS actions other than `Publish` on any topics other than WidgetPartnerTopic\.
-This is necessary only if there's a broad policy elsewhere in the system that gives users wide access to Amazon SNS\.
+This is necessary only if there's a broad policy elsewhere in the system that grants users wide access to Amazon SNS\.

 ```
 {